 - To monitor and annually review school policies for Safeguarding and for Special Educational Needs and Disabilities (SEND) and ensure these are published.

-- To ensure safeguarding and child protection policies, procedures and training are effective and comply with the law, including having a designated lead teacher for safeguarding.
+- To ensure Safer Recruitment and Child Protection policies, procedures and training are effective and comply with the law, including having a designated lead teacher for safeguarding.

-- To ensure that required information including the Pupil Premium Strategy document and Special Educational needs and Disabilities Report are reviewed annually and are published on the school website.
+- To ensure that required information including the PP Strategy document and SEND Report are reviewed annually and are published on the school website.

 Health and Safety Strategic Group